liujingtech/IntelliJ-MySQL-Table-to-JPA-Entity/README.md

 6. Find the downloaded jar in the file manager that pops up.

 ## How to use
-1. Copy **Standard Create table statement** from the client software.
+1. Copy **Standard Create table statement** from the MySQL client software.
 2. Use shortcut keys in IntelliJ IDEA Ctrl + Shift + X.
 3. A pop-up window will confirm that the build was successful.
 4. Paste in the right place.